 Admissions Process for Theatre

-The admissions process for Theatre consists of two stages: the online Audition Registration and a Theatre Audition.
+The admissions process for Theatre consists of two stages: the online Audition Application and a Theatre Audition.

 We are recruiting for school year 2020-2021.
 Register here!